Analysis | Trump’s defense secretary suddenly backs off blaming him for Capitol riot

 But even that reassessment is odd and somewhat inexplicable.
 If you’re drawing that fine line — and knowing the narrative about Trump’s potential role — why not more clearly specify that’s what you’re doing in your statement.
 And why omit that from your spoken remarks in a way that you had to know would be noticed?

 Even more than that, what actually changed over the past two months?
-By the time Miller gave his interview in mid-March, it was well known — for more than a month — that certain elements of the Capitol riot included preplanning.
-But not even that would absolve Trump of incitement, especially given his many comments before then claiming the election was a stolen and otherwise suggestively pointing to violence by his supporters.
+By the time Miller gave his interview in mid-March, it was well known — for more than a month — that certain elements of the Capitol riot included planning.
+But not even that would absolve Trump of incitement, especially given his many comments before then claiming the election was stolen and otherwise suggestively pointing to violence by his supporters.
 And there’s no indication there is suddenly some new, game-changing evidence Miller wouldn’t have been aware of in March.

 It’s clear that Miller has, at the very least, changed the thrust of his commentary on what happened Jan.
 6. And it seems he has indeed “reassessed” the substance of it, too.
 The questions is why, but the answers weren’t exactly forthcoming Wednesday.